DarrenMa/fastify-typescript-boilerplate-simple/README.md

 ## Dependency Injection

-This project uses Fastify plugins ('fastify-plugin') for dependency injection, creating a simple and effective way to manage dependencies.
-The data layer accepts the database, and the service layer takes in the data layer, all bundled into a Fastify plugin.
-This approach is ideal for smaller microservices.
+This project uses `@fastify/awilix` for dependency injection, providing a robust and flexible way to manage dependencies.
+The data layer accepts the database, and the service layer takes in the data layer, all managed through the Awilix container and integrated into a Fastify plugin.
+This approach is suitable for both smaller microservices and more complex projects.

-For more complex projects, consider using [fastify-awilix](https://github.com/fastify/fastify-awilix), a Fastify plugin that integrates the Awilix dependency injection container.
+We have also adopted a named parameter best practice, ensuring that dependencies are clearly identified and injected by name, which enhances readability and maintainability.

+For more information, refer to the [fastify-awilix](https://github.com/fastify/fastify-awilix) documentation.

 ## Data Protection in Logging